Guy Gardner (character): Guy Gardner: Reborn

 Gardner's own comic series begins with him using the yellow ring and a modified costume similar to his Green Lantern costume but from street clothes.
 The yellow ring does not use a battery to recharge.
 It needs to be used against the rings of Green Lanterns so it can absorb their residual energy to restore its power.
-Gardner discovers this by accident when Kilowog fights him.
+Gardner discovers this by accident when Kilowog uses his own ring to scan Gardner's.

 Guy Gardner returns to Earth to pick a fight with Superman but eventually rejoins the Justice League and helps battle the monster Doomsday.
-Guy and his teammates are brutally beaten and Superman is killed during the creature's defeat.
-During the Reign of the Supermen storyline, when four different versions of Superman appear after his death, Guy fights, becomes allies with and later endorses the Last Son of Krypton Superman, who is actually the Eradicator.
+Guy and his teammates are brutally beaten, and Superman is killed during the creature's defeat.
+During the "Reign of the Supermen" storyline, when four different versions of Superman appear after his death, Guy fights, becomes allies with and later endorses the Last Son of Krypton Superman, who is actually the Eradicator.
 Later, Guy clears his name of murder that is committed by his Draalian clone "Joe Gardner" and learns that his brother Mace has become the assassin Militia.
 After a brawl between the two, Guy decides to take the codename Warrior.

 In the JLA: Classified-based miniseries I Can't Believe It's Not the Justice League, Guy assists the Super Buddies and is revealed to have kept his yellow ring.